-Please briefly identify and explain new substantive provisions (for new regulations), substantive changes to existing sections or both where appropriate.
-(More detail about all provisions or changes is requested in the "Detail of changes" section.)
+Please identify and explain the new substantive provisions, the substantive changes to existing sections, or both where appropriate.
+A more detailed discussion is required under the "All changes made in this regulatory action" section.

 The Board of Nursing is proposing amendments to increase fees charged to regulants and applicants and to establish new fees to cover the cost of continued approval of nursing education programs.
 Biennial renewal fees would be increased as follows: 1) For registered nurses, the increase is \$45; 2) For licensed practical nurses, the increase is \$25; 3) For licensed nurse practitioners, the increase is \$30; 4) For certified massage therapists, the increase is \$25; and 5) For clinical nurse specialists, the increase is \$20.